lab-sun/Temporal-Consistent-RGBT-Segmentation/README.md

 * To train our method
 ```
 $ (You should be in the Temporal-Consistent-RGBT-Segmentation folder)
+$ mkdir ./pretrained
+$ cd ./pretrained
+$ (download the pretrained segformer weights in this folder)
 $ docker run -it --shm-size 8G -p 1234:6006 --name docker_container_tcfusenet --gpus all -v ~/Temporal-Consistent-RGBT-Segmentation:/workspace docker_image_tcfusenet
 $ (currently, you should be in the docker)
 $ cd /workspace